ansibleguy/collection_opnsense/docs/source/modules/webproxy.rst

     "layer_2","integer","false","256","layer2, l2","The number of second-level subdirectories for the local cache" "size_mb_max","integer","false","4","maximum_object_size, max_size","The maximum object size"
     "memory_kb_max","integer","false","512","maximum_object_size_in_memory, max_memory, max_mem","The maximum object size"
-    "memory_cache_mode","integer","false","default","cache_mode, mode","One of: 'always', 'disk', 'network', 'default'.
+    "memory_cache_mode","string","false","default","cache_mode, mode","One of: 'always', 'disk', 'network', 'default'.
 Controls which objects to keep in the memory cache (cache_mem) always: Keep most recently fetched objects in memory (default) disk: Only disk cache hits are kept in memory, which means an object must first be cached on disk and then hit a second time before cached in memory. network: Only objects fetched from network is kept in memory"
     "cache_linux_packages","boolean","false","false","\-","Enable or disable the caching of packages for linux distributions.
 This makes sense if you have multiple servers in your network and do not host your own package mirror.
 This will reduce internet traffic usage but increase disk access"
     "cache_windows_updates","boolean","false","false","\-","Enable or disable the caching of Windows updates.
 This makes sense if you don't have a WSUS server.
 If you can setup a WSUS server, this solution should be preferred"
     "reload","boolean","false","true","\-", .. include:: ../_include/param_reload.rst